 Another challenge for the packaging units is the new EU Directive, requiring safety features and authentication measures in order to raise the hurdle for drug counterfeiters.
-As a consequence of the “COMMISSION DELEGATED REGULATION (EU) 2016/161”, the rules will be applied from 9th of February 2019 onwards except for some member states with an existing Verification System.
-Packaging lines will have to be equipped with systems for printing and reading two dimensional codes (2D-Codes) and these systems will have to be linked to the materials management system.
+As a consequence of the “COMMISSION DELEGATED REGULATION (EU) 2016/161”, the rules apply from 9th of February 2019 onwards except for some member states with an existing Verification System.
+Packaging lines have to be equipped with systems for printing and reading two dimensional codes (2D-Codes) and these systems have to be linked to the materials management system.
 Companies already shipping serialized products have been reporting from technical hurdles which should not be underestimated.
 Most companies without experience in this field will need external help.
 But technical expertise could become rare in the near future.

 There are numerous requirements which have to be fulfilled in the packaging plant.
 During this GMP course we will focus on: